Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Neural network architectures

 Each conditional $p_{\theta}(x_i|x_0,...,x_{i-1})$ being normalized, this allow to sample spin configuration directly, without any Markov chain, typically needed for non-autoregressive models.

 A common approach to render a neural network autoregressive is to impose a masking scheme that prevents access to future elements of the input sequence.
 For models trained on spin models (\cref{sec:results_spins}), we use as the decoder of the cpVAE a standard feedforward neural network (FFNN), with the masking being achieved by simply imposing triangular weights.
-For the numerical simulations, we use 3 hidden layers with 80 hidden neurons and \textit{selu} activation functions~\cite{Self-Normalizing_Klambauer_2017}.
+For the numerical simulations, we use 3 hidden layers with 80 hidden neurons and \textit{selu} activation functions~\cite{klambauer2017self}.
 This design choice allowed us to employ the same neural network architecture for the decoder of the dVAE, omitting only the autoregressive masking used in the cpVAE.
 This ensures that comparisons between the two models remain as fair as possible.

-For the Rydberg atom arrays, as inspired by Ref.~\cite{RydbergGPT_Fitzek_2024}, we use the typical transformer architecture~\cite{Vawani_Attention_2017} for the decoder of the cpVAE, as detailed in \cref{tab:archi_TransfDecoder}.
+Due to the higher complexity of the Rydberg atom datasets, we consider here a more powerful decoder based on the transformer architecture~\cite{vaswani2017attention} (see details in \cref{tab:archi_TransfDecoder}).
 The latent representation output by the encoder is fed into the transformer as context, following the typical context-based attention mechanism.
+This autoregressive approach requires an ordering of the 2D lattice atoms to be specified.
+We chose to use a snake ordering, which is commonly used for 2D systems~\cite{lange2024from, fitzek2024rydberggpt}.